 Ashawagandha, also known as Withania somnifera, is one of the most revered herbs of the Indian Ayurvedic system of medicine.
 As a rasayana tonic, it is used to treat various kinds of ailments, but most predominantly as a nervine tonic to sooth the nervous system.

 Considering its extensive history and use in Ayurveda, the scientific community has taken an interest to it, performing many studies on its adaptogenic/anti-stress mechanisms.

-The summary of these experiments have found that ashwagandha can effectively increase diminish the stress response, increase adaptation, and therefore provide protection against stress induced disease including ulcers, cancer, neurodegenerative diseases, anxiety and depression, while improving energy production and preventing inflammation.
+The summary of these experiments have found that ashwagandha can effectively diminish the stress response, increase adaptation, and therefore provide protection against stress-induced disease including ulcers, cancer, neurodegenerative diseases, anxiety and depression, while improving energy production and preventing inflammation.

 Traditional Benefits Backed by Science

 As mentioned, Ashwagandha is an Indian herb used in Ayurveda, which has been around for nearly 6000 years.
 During this time, the root of the Ashwagandha plant has been regarded as an overall tonic, aphrodisiac, narcotic, diuretic, anthelmintic, astringent, thermogenic and stimulant.

 Traditionally prepared a mixture of milk and honey, ashwagandha has been used to treat data imbalances like arthritis, leucoderma, constipation, insomnia, nervous breakdown, goiter, inflammation of the joints, ulcers and painful swellings, hysteria, anxiety, memory loss, syncope, fatigue and infertility.

 Taking a further look at the research baking the traditional claims of Ashwagandha's effects, we come to find that most, if not all of these claims are factual.